 Okay so you might think that this is just one more bean dip, nothing special about that.
 But I beg, think again.

 For one thing, it's one of those pass-along recipes.
-It started with Ilda, neighbor to Tanna of My Kitchen in Half Cups who made it, along with my Pickled Beet Dip, for a meal of Little Bites.
+It started with Ilda, neighbor to Tanna of My Kitchen in Half Cups who made it, along with my Pickled Beet Dip, for a meal of "little bites" (sorry, that link's no longer live).
 Then I made it for an impromptu sangria party on my patio and passed it along to two people.
-Two days later, I made it again for a birthday celebration -- passing the recipe along again -- and then snacked leftovers all week.
+Two days later, I made up another batch for a birthday celebration – passing the recipe along again – and then snacked on leftovers all week.
 Already, in just two weeks, this has become a staple summer recipe, for an easy party appetizer, for a small bite before supper, for quick lunches.

 OH and before I forget, see those cool crackers?
 You'll love these Herbed Saltines too.
 Yum.